AndyDevla/ipfs-manager-cli/README.md

 ## ✨ Key Features

-  - **HTTPS Path Gateway:** Configure a gateway path to serve IPFS content over a secure HTTPS connection.
+  - **Path Gateway:** Configure a gateway path to serve IPFS content over a secure HTTPS connection.
 The suite automates the reverse proxy setup via Caddy, ensuring your content is accessible through a standard web browser with  SSL encryption.
   - **Hybrid Connection Management:** Switch between direct local connections, localhost RPC, or remote RPC(**https://webui.ipfs.io**) via custom domains with ease.
   - **Automated SSL/TLS:** Full integration with **Caddy Server** for automatic HTTPS certificates on your Gateway and API endpoints.
   - **Smart Maintenance:** Includes a Garbage Collector (GC) toggle to prevent disk storage from reaching its limit.